Skip to content Skip to navigation

 • Uniform well defined doping levels.

-Schematic of our NEC 2 mirror IR image furnace.
+Schematic of a 2 mirror IR image furnace.

 Crystal Systems Incorporated F-ZT-10000-H-IV-VPS Infra Red image furnace

-The second of our IR image furnaces is a four mirror system (F-ZT-10000-H-IV-VPS) manufactured by Crystal Systems Inc. (CSI) of Japan.
-This machine was installed in our laboratory in 1999.
-It has several advantages over the older 2 mirror system.
+One of three IR image furnaces currently installed at Warwick, this is a four mirror system (F-ZT-10000-H-IV-VPS) manufactured by Crystal Systems IncLink opens in a new window.
+(CSI) of Japan.
+This machine was purchased in 1999.
+It has several advantages over older 2 mirror systems.
 As a result of the four mirror geometry, the heat is introduced into the sample in a more uniform manner and the spatial definition of the hot zone is improved.
-N.B.
-Our recent use of lamps with flatter filaments has significantly improved the definition of the hot zone in our two mirror system.
-This CSI machine has a sample chamber that can be pumped out down to 10-6mbar using a turbo pump, and then flushed with an inert gas.
+Note, our use of lamps with flatter filaments has significantly improved the definition of the hot zone in our two mirror system.
+This CSI machine has a sample chamber that can be pumped out down to 10-6 mbar using a turbo pump, and then flushed with an inert gas.
 As a result, materials that are oxygen sensitive can be prepared in this system.
 The growth chamber can also be over pressured to 9 atmospheres above ambient pressure.
 This means that we can attempt to prepare materials with higher vapour pressures.

 CSI IR furnace